Trump files paperwork for 2024 presidential run

-Former President Trump has filed his paperwork to run for the White House in 2024 with the Federal Elections Commission (FEC).
+Former President Trump has filed his paperwork to run for the White House in 2024 with the Federal Election Commission.

-The candidacy filing was dated Tuesday and published moments before Trump took the state at his Mar-a-Lago property in Florida to make the bid official.
+The candidacy filing was dated Tuesday and published moments before Trump took the stage at his Mar-a-Lago property in Florida to make the bid official.

 Trump for weeks has teased mounting another presidential run, which comes as he faces multiple investigations for his handling of classified records and promotion of unfounded election fraud claims in 2020.